OdinBurntwaffle/capeTrader/README.md

     //lua load capetrader

-There are some conditions that you need to meet in order to use the important go and prep commands.
-Point 5 is particularly important to consider:
+There are some conditions that you need to meet in order to use the important go and prep commands:

 1. You must be in Mhaura and be within a distance of 6 to the Gorpa-Masorpa npc.